 - Documentation that all health requirements have been met.
-This includes: updated immunizations, a recent and negative TB test, and a statement of good health from a qualified physician.
+These requirements include updated immunizations, a recent and negative TB test, and a statement of good health from a qualified physician.
 Please see Dorsey Schools PN Program Health Requirements form. - 11.
-Documentation of current CPR/BLS certification. - 12.
+Documentation of current American Heart Association/BLS certification. - 12.
 Status as high school graduate or its equivalent (GED).
 Official transcripts will be requested to verify this information.